Bob Bruce: Baseball career

 On April 19, 1964, Bruce struck out all three batters on nine total pitches in the eighth inning of a 6–2 win over the Los Angeles Dodgers, becoming the seventh National League pitcher and the 12th pitcher in major-league history to throw an immaculate inning, one day after Sandy Koufax achieved the same feat.
 That season, Bruce also reached career bests in complete games (nine), shutouts (four), and ERA (2.76, 10th in the National League).
 He threw the last pitch in Colt Stadium on September 27, 1964, then on April 12, 1965, he threw the first pitch in the history of the Astrodome, as the Opening Day starting pitcher for the renamed Astros.
 He was Houston's hard-luck losing pitcher that day, surrendering a two-run, third-inning home run to Dick Allen, as the visiting Philadelphia Phillies prevailed, 2–1.

 His last two seasons with Houston, 1965 and 1966, were disappointing.
 In the former year, he lost 18 of 27 decisions while posting seven complete games and a decent 3.76 ERA.
 He led the team in strikeouts (145), innings pitched (229.2), and runs allowed (107, 95 earned).
 In 1966, his record was 3–13 and his ERA rose to 5.34, a career worst, in 129 2/3 innings pitched.
 During the off-season, the Astros included him in a trade to the Atlanta Braves for Eddie Mathews, the future Baseball Hall of Fame third baseman then in the twilight of his career.
 Bruce got into only 12 games for the 1967 Braves before being sent to Triple-A Richmond, and then retired after the 1967 season.
+One notable achievement by Bruce during the 1967 season was picking up his one and only MLB save on June 14, 1967 against the Phillies.